RCHG/FunFAN/README.rst

 =====================

-This is set of modules and functions in python used for the analysis of aerosols in climate models.
+This is set of modules and functions in python used for the analysis of aerosols in climate models or weather prediction models.
 Rather than a full package that constrains to the user to adopt an specific work-flow, the idea is to provide functions that can be implemented in other projects with minimal changes.
 The common shared set of functions would help to improve the reproducibility of our scientific results.

 The package or set of functions is organized in folders where the specific goal is described, as well as its requirements in terms of